SanneEmmanuel/ChatGPT-api/README.md

 MIT © [Sanne Karibo](https://github.com/sanneemmanuel)

-If you found this project interesting, please consider [sponsoring me](https://github.com/sponsors/sanneemmanuel) or <a href="www.facebook.com/sansax.bassist.5"></a>
+If you found this project interesting, please consider [sponsoring me](https://github.com/sponsors/sanneemmanuel) or <a href="www.facebook.com/sansax.bassist.5"> follow me on Facebook</a>